 This version of OMACS has all the “big blocks” in place but will likely remain unfinished — as you can deduce from the first paragraph, 3rd edition and DC Adventures were then announced, freezing the work.

-However, this document can still be useful to people who’ve decided to continue playing with the second edition of Mutants and Mastermind, so there’s no reason not to keep it around.
+This document can still be useful to people who’ve decided to continue playing with the second edition of Mutants and Mastermind, so there’s no reason not to keep it around.

 Powers and Abilities